 This cost him his marriage and the chance to develop relationships with his four daughters and 11 grandchildren.
 Tom has been diagnosed with post-traumatic stress disorder, depression and social phobia.
 He has battled through life on a disability support pension since 1982.
 Tom continues to be haunted by nightmares, short-term memory loss and irritable bowel syndrome, all consequences of the abuse.
 He lives in a re-locatable home in a retirement village.

 In 2013, Tom contacted the team at Kelsos for help.
 Kelsos approached Christian Brothers seeking an apology and compensation for the horrific abuse Tom had endured.
 Peter Kelso met with the head of the Christian Brothers Professional Standards Office and his legal representatives.
-Tom was awarded $245,000 in compensation and a formal apology from the Christian Brothers.
+Tom was awarded an adequate amount in compensation and a formal apology from the Christian Brothers.

 Although his wounds are far from healed, Tom now feels the Christian Brothers have taken responsibility for the crimes committed against him.
 He is closer to freedom from the guilt and shame he has carried for almost half a century.